 Pursuant to Articles 17 and 31 of the National Agreement, I am requesting the following information to investigate a grievance concerning a violation of the Article 19 of the National Agreement:

-Copy of all PS Form(s) 50 Notification of Personnel Action for CCA(s) [Name(s)].
+Copy of all PS Form(s) 50, Notification of Personnel Action for CCA(s) [Name(s)].

-Copy of the TACS Employee Everything report for CCA(s) [Name(s)] from [Date].
+Copy of the TACS Employee Everything Report for CCA(s) [Name(s)] from [Date].

 Copy of the CCA schedule for the week of [Date].